eleonorsomosot/larablog/readme.md

 `php artisan db:seed`

 ## Note
 The user's name must be unique in every comment.
-The initial idea was create a user name selection to associate the comment to an existing user, else they are created.
+The initial idea was to create a user name selection to associate the comment to an existing user, else they are created.
 Only the latter got implemented for the meantime.